pq-code-package/mlkem-native/proofs/cbmc/proof_guide.md

 ```

 Things to note:
-1. The type of the quanitified variable is `unsigned`.
+1. The type of the quantified variable is `unsigned`.
 2. Don't overload your program variables with quantified variables inside your forall contracts.
 It get confusing if you
    do.